 Small-scale fishers fish to meet food and basic livelihood needs, but may also directly be involved in fishing for commercial purposes.
 These fishers traditionally operate on nearshore fishing grounds to harvest marine living resources on a full-time, part-time or seasonal basis.
-Fishing trips are usually of short-duration and fishing/harvesting techniques are labour intensive.
+Fishing trips are usually of short-duration and fishing/harvesting techniques are labour intensive .

 Small-scale fishers are an integral part of the rural and coastal communities in which they reside and this is reflected in the socio-economic profile of such communities.
-In the Eastern Cape, KwaZulu-Natal and the Northern Cape, small scale fishers live predominantly in rural areas while those in the Western Cape live mainly in urban areas (Harris et. al. 2002; Sunde & Pedersen C. 2007; Sunde 2016.).
+In the Eastern Cape, KwaZulu-Natal and the Northern Cape, small-scale fishers live predominantly in rural areas while those in the Western Cape live mainly in urban areas.

 Many communities living along the coast have, over time, developed local systems of rules to guide their use of coastal lands, forests and waters.
 These local rules are part of their systems of customary law.
 Rights to access, use, and own different natural resources arise from local customary systems of law.
-These systems of law are not written down as in Western law, but are passed down from generation to generation through practice (https://www.masifundise.org/wp-content/uploads/2011/06/vissernet-eng-news-3-final.pdf).
+These systems of law are not written down as in Western law, but are passed down from generation to generation through practice.
 South Africa's Constitution recognises customary law together with common law and state law.
 Section 39 (3) makes provision for a community that has a system of customary rights arising from customary law to be recognised as long as these rights comply with the Bill or Rights.
 In line with this, the SSFP also recognises rights arising in terms of customary law.
-Customary fishers are normally associated with discrete groups (tribes or communities with unique identities and associations with the sea) who may be defined by traditions and beliefs (see also Pretorius, 2022).
+Customary fishers are normally associated with discrete groups (tribes or communities with unique identities and associations with the sea) who may be defined by traditions and beliefs.
 These traditions are increasingly being challenged as stocks and marine resources have been depleted.
 This would include, for example, intertidal harvesting of seaweed, mussels, oysters, cephalopods and virtually any species available to these communities.
-These fishers are generally localised and do not range far beyond the areas in which they live.
+These fishers are generally localised and do not range far beyond the areas in which they live